Justice Empowerment Scholarship Award Requirements

 - Videos must be uploaded to YouTube with the title: “2020 Justice Empowerment Scholarship Submission By _______” Insert your name in the blank space.

 - In the description of the video on YouTube, briefly summarize your video and include in the description the following statement: The Justice Empowerment Scholarship is provided by the Dolan Law Firm which can be found online at https://dolanlawfirm.com

-- Once you have uploaded the video, email the active YouTube link to email@example.com and include in your message the following information:
+- Once you have uploaded the video, submit the link to the video below and all other required information:

 - Any videos filmed, edited or produced by a professional video photographer or video production company are prohibited.
 You may have the assistance of family and friends as long as they are not professional video photographers, editors or producers.